 Rules to follow at a lookout site

-- Lookout observers play a very important role in early fire detection, and it is imperative that they are not distracted from doing this duty.
+- Lookout observers play a very important role in early fire detection.
+It is imperative that they are not distracted from doing this duty.

 - Lookout dwellings are for private, not public, use.
 Things like communications, water, food, or shelter will not be provided to the public.
 The dwelling at the lookout site is the observer's residence.
 Please do not expect a tour of the cabin.